SleazyCook/houston/readme.md

 ### Adding a location
 1. locations object

-organized by category in src/data/locations
+javascript array of objects, organized by category in src/data/locations

 | key | value type |
 | ------ | ----- |